-- The BAPs are located above grade and all material that enters the ponds from the BBSES is pumped into the impoundment there are no uncontrolled gravity discharges to the BAPs. - The design operating level in the BAPs is approximately elevation 347 feet and the crest elevation of the earthen embankments around the BAPs is approximately 350 feet.
-As a result, a minimum 3-foot freeboard is maintained in the BAPs under normal operating conditions. - Inflows to and outflows from the BAPs considered as part of the evaluation are as described in Sections 2.1 and 2.2 of this report. - The rate of water decanted from the BAPs (process outflow) is assumed to be equivalent to the inflow of process water to the impoundment (except for direct precipitation on the BAPs) during the design flood event so that the design operating level of 347 feet is maintained in the BAPs. - Stormwater runoff from the lignite storage areas is not pumped to the BAPs during the design flood event.
-As a result, the lignite storage areas will accumulate stormwater. - Truck deliveries of process waters from other Luminant facilities is assumed to be negligible based on historical usage and would not be allowed during a storm event. - Evaporation from the BAPs is assumed to be negligible during the design flood event.
+- The BAPs are located above grade and all material that enters the ponds from the MOSES is pumped into the impoundment there are no uncontrolled gravity discharges to the BAPs. - The design operating level in the BAPs is approximately elevation 384 feet and the crest elevation of the earthen embankments around the BAPs is approximately 386.5 feet.
+As a result, a minimum 2.5-foot freeboard is maintained in the BAPs under normal operating conditions. - Inflows to and outflows from the BAPs considered as part of the evaluation are as described in Sections 2.1 and 2.2 of this report. - The rate of water decanted from the BAPs (process outflow) is assumed to be equivalent to the inflow of process water to the impoundment (except for direct precipitation on the BAPs) during the design flood event so that the design operating level of 384 feet is maintained in the BAPs. - Stormwater runoff from the lignite storage area is not pumped into the BAPs during the design flood event.
+As a result, the lignite storage areas will accumulate stormwater. - Evaporation from the BAPs is assumed to be negligible during the design flood event.